|Subdivision Name||Total Lots||Vacant Lots||Permits Issued||Homes Complete||Percent Complete|

-Paigebrooke is a five-lot subdivision with multiple ponds providing every home a view of the water.
+Paigebrooke is a eight-lot subdivision with multiple ponds providing every home with a view of the water.
 Former Mayor Scott Bradley who named the subdivision after his two daughters, Paige and Brooke, developed the subdivision in the late 1990s.

 Quail Hollow is one of the newest residential development in Westlake.
 The development covers 188 acres of gorgeous landscape and plans to have 96 estate homes that reside on lots over 1 acre.

 In this 30-house airport subdivision, airplanes are almost as common as cars.
 The subdivision's name comes from its location on an old stagecoach trail from Keller to Denton.

-Terra Bella is a 28 lot, 54.7 acre, gated Planned Development subdivision with a 22.6 acre open space/nature preserve featuring a hike and bike trail.
+Terra Bella is a 28-lot, 54.7 acres, gated Planned Development subdivision with a 22.6-acre open space/nature preserve featuring a hike and bike trail.
 Terra Bella is accessible from Dove Road and Sam School Road, on the eastern border of Westlake.

 Gently rolling hills and picturesque meadows comprise the private oasis of Vaquero, With approximately 298 homes, this guard-gated community surrounds a world-class golf course designed by Tom Fazio, complete with shimmering ponds and countless groves of majestic oaks.
 This subdivision offers the highest quality in home design and construction, maintain plus a strong sense of community pride abounds with state-of-the-art private club facilities and personalized concierge services all within this beautiful family enclave.
 Vaquero maintains its distinct identity with architectural and landscape design guidelines and an extensive community-landscaping program.